 - Long-Lost Uncle Aesop — A disposable character introduced for the sake of the Aesop.

-- Lost Aesop — Wait, were we supposed to learn something?
+- Lost Aesop — You get the sense you were supposed to learn something, but you're not sure what.

 - Monster of the Aesop — When the Monster of the Week eerily coincides with the Aesop.